 Help Feed Hungry Missourians Through ‘Hogs For Hunger’

-In partnership with the Missouri State Fair Foundation, up to 50 pigs will be taken for donation at the Missouri State Fair.
-Missouri 4-H and FFA members must indicate their willingness to donate their pigs at www.MOFarmersCare.com/drive by July 30.
-Pigs will be released early on Saturday, Aug.
-14, processed at Kempf’s Custom Butchering, and donated to The Foodbank for Central and Northeast Missouri, which serves 32 Missouri counties.
+MFCF will also accept 50 pigs at the 2023 Missouri State Fair.
+Feeding Missouri will provide Missouri 4-H and FFA exhibitors with an $0.80-per-pound live weight stipend on market hogs committed to Hogs for Hunger.
+All processing costs will be covered by MFCF.
+Missouri 4-H and FFA students should indicate their willingness to pledge their hogs at www.MoFarmersCare.com/drive.
+Hogs will be released early on Saturday, Aug.
+12, processed at Kempf’s Custom Butchering, and donated to The Foodbank for Central and Northeast Missouri, which serves 32 Missouri counties.

-The Drive to Feed Kids first launched in 2017 with a goal of building collaborative partnerships among non-profit organizations, farmers and agricultural businesses committed to addressing food insecurity in Missouri.
-To learn more about Missouri Farmers Care Foundation, the Drive to Feed Kids, and Hogs for Hunger visit www.MOFarmersCare.com/drive.
+DRIVE TO FEED KIDS Drive to Feed Kids first launched in 2017 with a goal of building collaborative partnerships among non-profit organizations, farmers and agricultural businesses committed to addressing food insecurity in Missouri.
+To learn more about Missouri Farmers Care, the Drive to Feed Kids, and Hogs for Hunger visit http://mofarmerscare.com/hogs-for-hunger/